hasinishrak/COMP3040/index.md

 * Online Movie Ticket Purchase System.

-> An online movie ticket service created using HTML, CSS, JavaScript and jQuery.
+> An online movie ticket purchasing system was created using HTML, CSS, JavaScript and jQuery with the basic knowledge of Human-computer Interaction.

-* Line Follower Robot(LFR)

-> Used Arduino Mega (micro controller), IR-sensor(array of 8), ultra- sonic sensor to create a line following robot.

 * Life of Ant

->A click based infinite level game created using Java to learn object oriented programming.
-Framework used : javaFX.
+>Me and some of my friends built a click based infinite level game using Java to implement the knowledge of object oriented programming.
+We used  the javaFX framework.